Management of Decompensated Liver Disease

 Day 2-16: HAS 20% IV 100ml or HAS 5% 500ml 1-2 bottles per day and consider:

-• Terlipressin IV – initially 0.5-2mg every 4 hours.
+• Terlipressin acetate IV – after 24 hours of fluid resuscitation and senior review.
+Initially 0.5-2mg every 4 hours or as a continuous infusion, if available (see HRS protocol).
 Titrate dose over 72 hours in discussion with the local gastroenterology team.
 Terlipressin is contraindicated in ischaemic heart disease / peripheral vascular disease and arrhythmias.

 If no improvement in urine output after the above measures within 24 hours, seek senior review and consider central venous pressure monitoring.